 Lesson 3: Transparency is Key

 We also learned that transparency is very important to us as we want to know exactly how our product is sourced and produced.
 When a supplier cuts corners or tries to save money on our orders in any way without informing us we will not be happy campers.

 As we mentioned earlier, this has happened to us so we truly understand how customers might feel in regards to knowing everything about their product.
 This is why we try to be as transparent as possible with our customers.
 Speaking of transparency, we recently did an extra composition lab test on our hemp fabric just to be sure, and we want to share the results with you below:

 *When the hemp, organic cotton, and spandex yarn get spun to make the fabric it will never be the exact blend percentage mentioned on the tag but it will always be very close and within a few percentages.

 ...And That's How We Found Transparency in the Hemp Textiles Industry

 Testing our materials is fun!
 What else can we test for?
 Testing for UPF perhaps?
-Or testing for anti-microbial levels?
+Or testing if we really can consider our WAMAs to be antibacterial underwear?
 How about comparing WAMA Underwear fabric with other "sustainable" fabrics used in underwear?